Best magnesium supplement for sleep

 Conclusion:

 Choosing between Magnesium Glycinate and Magnesium Citrate depends on your individual health needs.
-Its stands out for its high absorption rate, gentle effect on the stomach, and calming benefits making it ideal for stress relief, better sleep, and mental well-being.
+It stands out for its high absorption rate, gentle effect on the stomach, and calming benefits, making it ideal for stress relief, better sleep, and mental well-being.
 On the other hand, Magnesium Citrate is more suitable for those dealing with constipation or digestive issues.